FloChiff/phd/experiences/content_analysis/README.md

+---
+layout: page
-## Analysis of the content of the test corpus
+title: "Table of results for the content analysis of the test corpus"
+date: 2022-10-17
+---

 ### The first set of tests: incorrect words present
 #### Table of results